Motorcycle DUI Accidents

 - Getting a Lawyer

 But that would require them to uphold their social contract to act reasonably.
 Being doped up and driving is not reasonable.
 And that is why Ehline Law Firm assists bikers run over by alcohol or drug-impaired drivers.
 Or particular interest, this firm has assisted thousands of automotive-related injury victims.
-We have won large verdicts and settlements.
+We have won substantial verdicts and settlements.

 In any event, we say: "Just don't drink and drive."
 Also, when people get hurt on motorcycles from a DUI incident, the results are usually grave.
 Most of the time, these remain tragic and often fatal to riders.
 So we offer help to riders in the form of legal assistance.